brucemack/microlink/docs/el_supplement.md

 very last byte of the (padded) packet contains the number of bytes that were added to achieve the padding goal (and that byte is considered to be part of the pad).
 One strange thing is that a four-byte pad is added if the message was already divisible by 4, presumably to avoid corrupting the original message by writing the "0" at the last position.
-So presumably the valid packet endings look like one of these:
+The valid packet endings look like one of these:

 * 0x01
 * 0x00 0x02